gsarti/website-content/content/authors/gsarti/_index.md

   url: "https://dssc.units.it/"

 # Short bio (displayed in user profile at end of posts)
-bio: I'm a Master student in Data Science at University of Trieste and the International School of Advanced Studies (SISSA).
+bio: I have recently graduated from the Master's in Data Science at University of Trieste and the International School of Advanced Studies (SISSA).
 My research interests focus on interpreting deep models and understanding their learning dynamics, in particular when dealing with natural language.

 interests:
 - Natural Language Understanding